chasemcd/interactive-gym/docs/content/examples/overcooked_human_ai.rst

 Overcooked: Human-AI (Client-Side)
 ===================================

 Human-AI coordination experiment where one human player collaborates with an AI teammate to prepare and deliver dishes.
 The environment runs client-side with AI policy inference in the browser or on the server.
+In the example, we show Experiment 1 from from [McDonald & Gonzalez (2025)](https://arxiv.org/abs/2503.05455).
+It represents an experiment where humans play with two different AI partners, produced by two separate algorithms.
+Participants play with the agents across layouts and their subjective preferences between the two are evaluated, alongside survey responses.

 Overview
 --------